wyatt-revalee/Alien-Hunt/README.md

   - ~~Introduce more Rogue-Like elements?
 Perhaps a shop every wave/waves that allow players to upgrade weapons and skills, and purchase new items~~ Done.
 Shop added.
   - Add perma-unlocks after hitting milestones
   - Perhaps add an 'ending' (final boss?)

+- ~~Add magazines and reloading~~
+  - ~~Would add extra depth to gameplay and make different weapons feel more unique.~~ Done!
+Needs polishing.
+- ~~Add a way to lose~~ With the rework, enemies will directly shoot at players.
+Players take damage and die if health reaches 0.
+  - ~~Perhaps enemies can attack, or drop bombs that will explode and hurt the player unless destroyed, or even just make the player take damage for each enemy that gets off screen~~ Done
+- ~~Weapon Pickups~~ Opted to do a shop system instead.
+  - ~~Weapon pickups asset already exists and is function, need to work it into the gameplay somehow.
+Perhaps a random drop once a wave, or from an enemy?~~

 - ~~Core Gameplay Rework~~ Done!
   - ~~Switch from point and click to a side-tos-side shooter (like galaga or space invaders)~~